Workshops at a public venue

 Depending on prior bookbinding experience this could be a one or two day course.

 Making the book on the right would be a two day workshop: One day for the binding itself, and another day for the decorative headbands (or as an alternative closure and/or parchment decorations).

-Contact me informally, for example per email, and simply tell me that you are interested in a course.
+Contact me informally and simply tell me that you are interested in a course.
 We’ll then discuss all the details (including scope and price) and appoint a specific day which suits all participants.